 • Nevada allows APRNs to practice by using equipment that transfers information concerning the medical condition of a patient electronically, telephonically, or by fiber optics from inside or outside Nevada or the United States.

 For the full document, please see this page: 50-State Telemental Health Survey.

 The TeleMental Health Institute, Inc.

-We at the TeleMental Health Institute are not only delighted that this survey has been made available, but also honored to note that Mr. Quashie and Ms. Lerner mentioned the TeleMental Health Institute (TMHI) as a reliable resource to obtain more information about such pivotal issues.
+We at the TeleMental Health Institute are not only delighted that the telemental health survey has been made available, but also honored to note that Mr. Quashie and Ms. Lerner mentioned the TeleMental Health Institute (TMHI) as a reliable resource to obtain more information about such pivotal issues.
 We thank them for their recognition of our efforts to educate our colleagues about telepractice across the behavioral disciplines.
 Readers interested in TMHI offerings are encouraged to view our webinars, individual courses and discounted, certificate programs of professional training.
 Graduate schools seeking to bring this course content as graduate-level education are also encouraged to review our graduate program offerings.
 Groups seeking to expand their services into telemental health are invited to review our consultation, staffing and credentialing services as well.